 Resistor Color Code Band

-In the above image, you can see a resistor on top left having 4 color bands on it.
+In this image, you can see a resistor on top left having 4 color bands on it.
 The left three color bands are relatively closer to one another while the right color band at more distance.
 When we read a 4 band color resistor, we will start from the left side, the side with 3 close color bands.
 First two colors of a 4 band resistor are actually first two figures of our decoded figure and the 3rd color is decimal multiplier which we will multiply with first two figures to get the value of resistor.
 The last and the further most color represents the +- tolerance of the resistor.
 Say if a resistor’s value is 100 Ohm and its last color is golden which means +-5% then this resistor can have a value somewhere between 95 Ohms to 105 Ohms.

 In the above image, the first color of the shown resistor is brown and the value of brown in the color chart is 1 so the first figure of our decoded figure is 1.
 The second color band is black and the value of black is 0 therefore our second decoded figure is 0.
 By combining first and second decoded figure we get 10.
 Now let’s look at the third decoded figure which is orange.
 By taking a look at the table, orange color as a multiplier has a value of 1000 so by multiplying 10 with 1000 we get the value 10,000 Ohm so we can say that the resistor shown in the above image is a 10000 Ohm or 10K Ohm resistor.

 Variable resistors and some resistors show their values as printed code.
 For instance a 10K variable resistor may show its value written as 103.
 In this code, 10 or first two figures are taken as they are and the 3rd figure is taken as power of10 multiplier.
 So (103) =10 x 1000 = 10,000 or 10K Ohm.